Unboxed-Software/solana-course/content/movie-review-pt3.md

 ### 1. Program Architecture

 To get started, we are going to refactor our program from only three files to the six file architecture we talked about previously.
-As a reminder
+As a reminder, that is:

 - **entrypoint.rs**
 - **instruction.rs**